tokiclover/dotfiles/README.md

 * mkstage4: a stage4 maker scripts with squashed (system and/or local) directories support;
 * soundon.user: an oss4 user soundon script;
 * term256colors: terminal colors display scripts;
+* xtr: stand for eXtract TaRball, just run with a list of tarball to extract;
+* bfd-plugins: switch ld plugin beetwen LLVMgold.so and GCC liblto_plugin.so, beware to switch to bfd or gold beforehand (using: binutils-config --linker bfd).

+## Functions extra info (/lib):

+* functions.bash: a few helpers not fully tested...
+* functions.zsh: look at .zprezto/customs/helpers those can be used with adding this path to fpath and then use autoload -Uz $helpers when need be.
 * zram.initd: a init service to initialize zram devices.
 * zramdir.initd: an init svc which can put several directories (var/{log,run,lock}..) into zram backed fs.
-* xtr: stand for eXtract TaRball, just run with a list of tarball to extract;
-* bfd-plugins: switch ld plugin beetwen LLVMgold.so and GCC liblto_plugin.so, beware to switch to bfd or gold beforehand (using: binutils-config --linker bfd).

-## Scripts/Functions in .zprezto/customs (zsh specific):
+## Scripts/Functions in .zprezto/customs/customs (zsh specific):

+Those helpers are availaible in /lib/functions.bash minus precompile.

 * kmod-pc: list kernel module paramaters of passed args or all modules found;
 * mktmp: a cheaper variant of mktemp (without the randomness of it, yes cheap);